SwiftGGTeam/the-swift-programming-language-in-chinese/LanguageGuide/Functions.rst

    </ returns "hello, world"

-To make the purpose of these ``String`` values clearer, define external parameter names for each of the ``join`` function's parameters:
+To make the purpose of these ``String`` values clearer, define external parameter names for each ``join`` function parameter:

 .. testcode:: externalParameterNames